-Jobin also entered into Engineering, Procurement, and Construction Management contract with SunSource Energy Private Limited (SSEPL) for the implementation of the entire 92.86 MW phase of the Sta.
+Jobin also entered into Engineering, Procurement, Construction Management and Construction Supply contracts with SunSource Energy Private Limited (SSEPL) for the implementation of the entire 92.86 MW phase of the Sta.
 Rita Solar Power Project.
 The scope of the service agreement between Jobin and SSEPL covers the designing, planning, engineering, procurement (manufacturing/supply), construction/erection management, testing and commissioning of the utility scale solar photovoltaic plant under Phase II.
 Funding to finance this project will come from internally generated funds, advances from related parties and/or borrowings from banks.